-The present Zoo site was chosen because of its picturesque character its rugged terrain with numerous hills, and its location in Rock Creek Valley.
-While over the last half century many structures have been erected which impinge upon the landscape, the area still retains its rugged and green magnificence and the alternating views from the valleys and hills provide great visual excitement.
-The exhibition area is located in the northern half of the park and the southern portion is lightly built upon.
+The present site of the National Zoo was chosen due to its picturesque character, its rugged terrain with numerous hills, and its location in Rock Creek Valley.
+While many structures that impinge upon the landscape were constructed throughout the 20th century, the area still retains its rugged, green magnificence, and the alternating views from the valleys and hills provide great visual excitement.
+The exhibition area is located in the northern half of the park, and the southern portion is lightly built upon.

 The site includes about 15 historic buildings, constructed between 1892 and 1940.